kapplan/ARIMA/README.md

 ## Detailed Analysis and Project Walkthrough

 For a comprehensive walkthrough of this project, please visit my Medium page.
-You can find detailed articles and discussions about the methodologies, results, and insights gained during this project:
+For detailed articles and discussions about the methodologies, results, and insights gained during this project:
 [Time Traveling with Data: Forecasting Inflation for 2024](https://medium.com/@basakaplan)